Meatstock Through the Eyes of a Vendor

 Common Questions I Was Asked During the Event

-Do you put all your clients on a carnivore diet?
+Do you put ALL your clients on a carnivore diet?

 No. I meet each client where they are and create a plan tailored specifically to their needs.